Butuan Polysports Complex

-Butuan Polysports Complex, is a sports complex in Barangay Tiniwisan, Butuan, Philippines.
+Butuan Polysports Complex, is a sports complex currently under rehabilitation, redevelopment, and refurbishment in Barangay Tiniwisan, Butuan, Philippines.
 The sports complex is the venue of athletic events for both Agusan del Norte and Caraga region.
-As of 2023, there are only 3 sport venues inside the complex which have been completed.
-These are: Polysports Basketball Arena, Polysports Football Stadium, and the Polysports Baseball Park, with only the football stadium still remaining active.
+As of 2026, there are only 3 sport venues inside the complex which have been completed.
+These are: Polysports Basketball Arena, Polysports Football Stadium, in which the rubberized track oval and the football field was subject for rehabilitation, and the Polysports Baseball Park which was currently used for Butuan City Division Meet 2026.

 Construction

 Construction for the sports complex started in 2012 when the old sports complex in Libertad was unfinished.

 Controversy

 In November 2015, J.D.
 Legaspi had expired the mayor's permit, according to the COA.
 In December 2015, the previous mayor probed for plunder and graft over P253,000,000 sports complex contract.
 However, in February 2016, the previous mayor ordered to arrest 43 Brgy.
 Captains for perjury and vexation and the connection of the polysports complex contract.
 In April 2016, 3 out of 43 Brgy.
 Captains were arrested by the local police for using drugs, and illegal possession of firearms and ammunition.
 As of now, only the rubberized track oval, football field, and the basketball gymnasium have been completed so far, however; Former Mayor Jun Amante and the establishment are still investigated by Commission on Audit and its still cannot be used and at the moment.